Lives On Hold

 ‘All the voices that everyone says they want to hear, but no-one wants to listen to.
 This project means being heard.’

-These words were scripted by a young person who came to the UK as an unaccompanied child seeking asylum, who co-produced this docu-animation as part of Lives On Hold, Our Stories Told (LOHST) a participatory research project with University College London, Southampton University Liverpool University and Shpresa Programme.
+These words were scripted by a young person who came to the UK as an unaccompanied child seeking asylum, who co-produced this docu-animation as part of Lives on Hold, Our Stories Told (LOHST) a participatory research project with University College London, Southampton University Liverpool University and Shpresa Programme.

 Storytelling was intrinsic to the young people’s ideas for the research, and as part of the co-production approach the young people chose what meaningful participation meant for them throughout the process.
 This included choosing the format (a documentary, animation, web design and visual identity) and developing their skills by working with creative professionals.
 In the words of the young people and university researchers: